The statistics speak for themselves: Blogging helps your business.

 - Many users (as in nearly 80% of them) ignore paid ads, preferring to focus instead on organic results.

-3. They take an interest in your content
+3. Readers take an interest in your content

 Whether it’s a blog post, video, podcast, or a post on social media, these individuals searched for something online and found the answer in the form of your content.